 - Biceps femoris

-Building the primary muscles of the legs is dependent on two things, which are:
+How do you build the primary muscles of the legs?
+Building the primary muscles of the legs depends on two things which are:

-Engaging in the proper exercise and training program can get you on track to building your primary leg muscles.
-You might want to watch your workload as it might deter and affect the building of your leg muscles negatively.
+The proper exercise and training program can get you on track to building your primary leg muscles.
+Watch your workload as it might deter and affect the building of your leg muscles negatively.
 Here is a list of exercises that can help build the primary muscles of the legs.

-- Lunges: lunges are another productive exercise, and it helps to tone the legs.
+- Lunges: lunges are another productive exercise that helps tone the legs.
 They also help to strengthen the gluteal muscles, quadriceps, hamstrings, and calves.

-- Deadlifts: Deadlifts targets the glutes and hamstring more.
+- Deadlifts: Deadlifts target the glutes and hamstring more.
 They also help to strengthen the hamstrings, adductor Magnus, and soleus.
-It is advised you do this exercise once or twice a week when starting.
+We advise you to do this exercise once or twice a week when starting.

-- Step-ups: Step-ups is a body resistance exercise, and it works the muscles in the leg and buttocks.
+- Step-ups: Step-ups are a body resistance exercise that works the muscles in the leg and buttocks.
 The primary muscles can improve with this exercise.

 Eating the right food can help the muscles in your legs grow stronger and build better.
-Meals that are high in protein are beneficial when it comes to building muscles.
-Here is a list of food to eat when trying to build the primary muscles of the leg.
+Meals that are high in protein are beneficial for building muscles.
+Here is a list of food to eat when building the primary muscles of the leg.

 - Eggs: This is a source of quality protein, and as we know, protein can help repair muscles and bones in the body.
 Also, they contain vitamin B, which is also in energy production.

-- Fruits and Vegetables: Consuming fruits and vegetables is an easy way of taking in vitamins.
+- Fruits and vegetables: Consuming fruits and vegetables is easy to take in vitamins.
 They also contain antioxidants.

 - Fish: Tuna and Salmon are high in omega-3 fatty acids, which can support muscle growth.
 Also, they provide essential vitamins that your leg muscles need.

-- Seeds and nuts: Walnuts, chia seeds, flax seeds, pecans, and hazelnuts contain omega-3 fatty acids and are high in protein.
+- Seeds and nuts: walnuts, chia seeds, flax seeds, pecans, and hazelnuts contain omega-3 fatty acids and high protein.

 Extra tip: Drink enough water.
 Staying hydrated while on a workout program can help avoid muscle fatigue.

-When you build your legs’, they get stronger, muscular, and bigger.
-Building the muscles in the legs can significantly impact the entire body through hormones and will pay off in the long run.
+When you build your legs, they get more robust, muscular, and prominent.
+In addition, building the muscles in the legs can significantly affect the entire body through hormones and will pay off in the long run.